 - Uberman: Only 3 hours of sleep per day in the form of six 30 minute naps throughout the day.

 - Dymaxion: Only 2 hours of sleep per day, in the form of 30 minute naps every 6 hours.

-No one person’s sleep requirements are exactly the same.
+No one person's sleep requirements are exactly the same.
 Some require 8 solid hours of sleep for optimal function.
-Someone else, however, may lead a productive and healthy life on 5 hours of sleep per night with a short nap or naps during the day.
+Others, however, may lead a productive and healthy life on 5 hours of sleep per night with a short nap later in the day.

 So what’s the best thing to do?

 The first step when reconsidering the way you sleep should always be to see if you are respecting the usual sleep hygiene basics.
 Exercising regularly and eating a healthful diet, avoiding foods that are sugary, fatty, processed or have caffeine, avoiding spicy foods or having caffeine at bedtime, stopping the use of computers, TVs, cellphones, and other electronic devices at least 1 hour before bed, maintaining a dark and quiet sleeping place.